-Plettenberg Bay is popularity called Plett and features among the most attractive resorts along the Garden route.
+Plettenberg Bay is popularly called Plett and features among the most attractive resorts along the Garden route.
 Whereas it is a bit modern and consists of historical treasures, this intact site is remarkably one of the most magnificent tourist sites in South Africa.
-This tourist centre attracts most visitors during Christmas season and it has 3 beaches which are ideal for swimming although the coastline has been destroyed due to several hotel buildings.
-This nature reserve is 15 minutes’ drive from Plettenberg Bay and visitors on safari in South Africa can spot out most of its wildlife.
+This tourist center attracts most visitors during the Christmas season and it has 3 beaches which are ideal for swimming although the coastline has been destroyed due to several hotel buildings.
+This nature reserve is 15 minutes drive from Plettenberg Bay and visitors on safari in South Africa can spot most of its wildlife.
 It features 2000 hectares of bushveld making it the largest nature reserve in South Africa.
-Besides, it boasts of numerous wildlife species most of which include rhinos, lions, buffaloes, leopards, elands, zebras, giraffes, wildebeest, antelope families, hippos, crocodiles, honey badger and over 150 bird species.
+Besides, it boasts of numerous wildlife species most of which include rhinos, lions, buffaloes, leopards, elands, zebras, giraffes, wildebeest, antelope families, hippos, crocodiles, honey badger, and over 150 bird species.

 What to do in Plettenberg Bay Game Reserve?

 There are a number of tourist activities that you can engage in so as to explore more about the hidden secrets of this nature reserve.
-They include horseback tours which allow you to explore closely most of the wildlife species; game viewing/game drives which lasts for about 2 hours with experienced tour guide and in 4 wheel safari vehicle with a pop up and this is done in the morning and in the afternoon.
-Game drives are conducted like six time each day and it offers you opportunity to look out four of the big five game.
-Hiking adventures in Plettenberg which takes you to Milk wood about three or five trail.
-The hike begins as soon as you get out of the vehicle and set off through Piesangs river lagoon, Central beach and sight at the beach.
-From here, there is a shorter route which takes you back along the centre of town through some historic structures and the longer route still takes you through Keurbooms lagoon and again back to the town.
+They include horseback tours which allow you to explore closely most of the wildlife species; game viewing/game drives which last for about 2 hours with an experienced tour guide and in 4 wheel safari vehicle with a pop-up and this is done in the morning and in the afternoon.
+Game drives are conducted six times each day and it offers you the opportunity to look out for four of the big five games.
+Hiking adventures in Plettenberg which takes you to Milkwood on about three or five trails.
+The hike begins as soon as you get out of the vehicle and set off through Piesangs river lagoon, Central beach, and sight at the beach.
+From here, there is a shorter route that takes you back along the center of town through some historic structures and the longer route still takes you through Keurbooms lagoon and again back to the town.

 - How to get to Plettenberg Bay Game Reserve